timed-c/ktc/README.md

-						KTC : A Source to Source Compiler for TIMED-C
+						KTC : A source-to-source Compiler for TIMED-C
 							*****IN-PROGRESS*******

 1. Intro
 2. Building and Installing
 3. Using KTC to compile timed-c code to run on Raspberry Pi

 1. Intro:
 ------

 KTC is a source-to-source compiler for the timed-C programming language.
-It takes timed-C code as input, performs source-to-source transformation(depending on the specified target platform), spits out a C code which then can be compiled using a compiler that supports the target platform.
+It takes timed-C code as input, performs source-to-source transformation (depending on the specified target platform), spits out a C code which then can be compiled using a compiler that supports the target platform.
 The current version of KTC supports POSIX based hardwares.
-There is ongoing testingfor raspbery pi running Linux-RT and intel x86 processor running on Ubuntu.
+There is ongoing testing for Raspberry Pi running Linux-RT and Intel x86 processor running on Ubuntu.

 2. Building and Installing KTC:
 ------------------------